huntlabs/kissrpc/README.md

-# kiss-rpc features:
+# kiss-rpc-flatbuffer features:
 1. Lightweight and easy to use.
 There are two ways to support IDL and manually write protocols.
 Analog function call, more in line with the RPC remote call logic, simple, transparent.

 2. Easy to change, easy to use, existing code can be used directly

-3. Data formats support backward compatibility
+3. The data format supports downward compatibility and uses the flatbuffer protocol, with better compatibility and faster speed.

 4. Support multi valued return feature, support timeout mechanism, analog grpc, thrift, Dubbo fast several times or even dozens of times.